Trading Will Bankrupt you – Yes, you

 I are now going to show the role that bad luck has in trading and how it ensures your downfall over the long term.

-We know that contains some good investments, some average investments and some that are actually worth nothing.
-Obviously we can't actually tell which investments are worth nothing.
+We know that market contains some good investments, some average investments and some that are actually worth nothing.
+Obviously we can’t actually tell which investments are worth nothing.
 If anyone could actually tell, word would get out and they would go bust.
 Our skill and judgement are not going to help us, we have to rely on good luck.

 Let us say that 1% are worth nothing in the long-term (in venture capital markets such as crypto it is probably 99%!) and that if we buy them we will lose our whole stake become bankrupt and be out of the game.